Sir-Kam/steam-apps-build-info/README.md

 # steam-apps-build-info
 Utilizes data on steamdb.info to return a list of a Steam App's build/version numbers and info.

-Using an http get request to the site to get the html that'll be put into a DOM parser, iterated though the elements of the html, map the table data to a structured object for each row, and return all objects (representing all of the app's build/version/patche infos) in an array.
+Using an http get request to the site to get the html that'll be put into a DOM parser.
+Then iterate though the elements of the html, map the table data found to a structured object for each row, and return all objects (representing all of the app's build/version/patche infos) in an array.

 ## About
 Run code either though NodeJs environment, or in a non-NodeJs environment where ever there is support for JS to be evaled though a WebBrowser or WebClient (like the many available c# libs for WebBrowsers, for example).

 Panning on future conversion to have a C# adaptation of the code.

 ## NodeJs Usage Requirements:
 ```